-It is clearly not possible to have highly intrusive systems which monitor the quality of education that is delivered to thousands or millions of pupils.
-Regulators such as Ofsted (the Office for Standards in Education) and its private sector counterpart therefore mainly report the outcome of inspections of individual schools.
-Parents can then choose whether to send their children to particular schools, and the national or local authorities can intervene if an individual school's standards are particularly worrying.
+But it is not possible to have highly intrusive systems which monitor the quality of education that is delivered to thousands or millions of pupils.
+Regulators such as Ofsted (the Office for Standards in Education) and its private sector counterparts therefore mainly report the outcome of inspections of individual schools.
+Parents can then (in theory if not in practice) choose whether to send their children to particular schools, and the national or local authorities can intervene if an individual school's standards are particularly worrying.

 The weakness of this approach is that it relies heavily on parents' ability and willingness to choose a 'better' school for their children.
 Unfortunately it appears (including from OECD research) that parents are as much influenced by a school's social position than its exam results etc. 'Will my child be mixing with the right sort of other children?'
 It also appears that many schools tend to respond to competition not by improving teaching and learning but by better promotion and by positioning themselves so that they attract more middle class children.
 The result is that socially attractive state schools are heavily oversubscribed, and local house prices go through the roof.
 And of course such schools also attract more than their fair share of better teachers.
 Luckily, there are plenty of good teachers left to serve in other schools, but this is no thanks to the inspection system.